Choose the perfect holiday letting

-Book a dreamlike holiday letting from £14 per night by searching and comparing the 1,396 options on offer in Moldova.
-HomeToGo lets you easily search and compare the prices of each property from numerous partner websites to discover the best price and save up to 10%.
+Book a dreamlike holiday letting from £14 per night by searching and comparing the 2,088 options on offer in Moldova.
+HomeToGo lets you easily search and compare the prices for each rental from numerous partner websites to discover the best price and save up to 20%.

 Recommended holiday lettings in Moldova

-Rent a holiday apartment, home or cottage in Moldova: from £14 per night
+Rent a holiday home, apartment or cottage in Moldova from just £14 per night

 Popular holiday rental amenities in Moldova